apostrophecms/docs/docs/reference/module-options.md

 ### `autopublish`

 Set `autopublish` to `true` to automatically publish any changes saved to docs of this type.
 There is then effectively no draft mode for this doc type.

-The core image and file modules use this option, for example, and it can be useful for such "utility" piece types that need to have a single, predictable state.
+The core image and file modules use this option, for example.
+It eliminates the need for users to think about the distinction between draft and published content while preserving the possibility of translation for different locales.

 #### Example